 In a perfect world — or at least, in a perfect garden — the smell of jasmine flowers would perfume the air as dusk fills the corners with shadows.
 That’s just the scent I expect from a few plants of annual Nicotiana alata (syn.
-N. affinis) carefully placed for maximum effect next summer.
-Making further plans for the empty corners in my garden, next month I’ll be starting seeds for the deeply perfumed species ancestor of colourful nicotine bedding plants sold in garden centres.
-Not to take anything away from the many dwarf nicotine cultivars, but this taller, white-flowered progenitor has a lot to offer.
+N. affinis) carefully placed for maximum effect in the summer garden.

 The central stems carry long side shoots like candelabra, with flowers along their length.
 In bright sunlight the flowers often droop and close their petals, and then open widely into glowing white stars as night falls.
 The flowers have a long tube culminating in a flaring white star, and jasmine-like scent begins puffing out at dusk.
 This is a plant for the night garden, and for situating near windows and doors, allowing the fragrance to float inside.
 Once you smell this perfume, you’ll always want to have it.

 Many dwarf cultivars have been bred from species like N. alata, and in the process the perfume has been obscured or even lost.
 A new selection, F1 Perfume Series, is a colourful group growing 16 to 20 inches (40 to 50 cm) tall with consistent scent.
 Perfume Purple and Perfume Red are singled out for their highly saturated colour.
 However, none of the dwarf cultivars measures up to the intensity of the nightly perfume produced by N. alata and other species.